example42/puppet-tp/README.md

     tp::install { 'redis': }

-Install an application specifying a custom dependency class (where, for example, you can add a custom package repository)
+Install an application specifying a custom dependency class (where, for example, you can add a custom package repository.
+Note however that for some applications and Operating System TP provides and manages automatically the upstream repository)

     tp::install { 'lighttpd':
       dependency_class => 'site::lighttpd::repo',